-Jacqueline Tolisano, Senior Director of Product Accessibility at Salesforce, talked with InclusionHub about her journey into inclusive design and outlines several reasons why accessibility should be at the core of what designers and developers do, rather than remain an afterthought.
+Jacqueline Tolisano, Senior Director of Product Accessibility at Salesforce, spoke with InclusionHub about her journey into inclusive design and outlined several compelling reasons why digital accessibility should be at the core of what designers and developers do, rather than remain an afterthought.

 Allyship Requires Curiosity & Respect